langer-jaros/learning/code/shell/shell.md

 # Output last 5 lines from file in reverse order
 tail file
+# Monitor a file as that other software writes to
+tail -f
 ```

 ### Standard input, standard output, standard error output (Stdin, stdout, stderr)